mtx9/obsidian-calcite/README.md

 (#*)
 ```

-Select all tags that are in the notes in the folder books, without the notes in the folder books:
+Select all tags that are in the notes in the folder books, without the notes in the folder books.
+(The arrow always points towards the tag.):
 ```
 (#*)<-o[[books/*]]
 ```